"The Gravity of Intention: From Manifestation to Inner Awakening"

 What we broadcast to the universe is not a clear signal at all.
 We broadcast a continuous, never-ending inner war.

 So, when you wonder, “Why do I clearly want A, but always get B?” the answer might be simple: because your lead singer wants A, but your drummer and guitarist are pushing you towards B with greater force.
-And the universe, it listens to the entire band’s harmony (or rather, noise), not just the lead singer’s monologue.
+And the universe hears the entire band’s harmony (or rather, noise), not just the lead singer’s monologue.

-Before learning how to “broadcast” signals outward, we must first learn how to stop the inner band from warring.
+Before learning how to “broadcast” signals outwardly, we must first learn how to stop the inner band from warring.

-Instead of spending energy shouting louder slogans, it’s better to step off the stage, walk into that dark corner, and ask your drummer what he’s really afraid of.
-Hug that out-of-control guitarist and soothe his anxiety.
+Instead of expending energy shouting louder slogans, it’s better to step off the stage, walk into that dark corner, and ask your drummer what he’s really afraid of.
+Go hug the emotional guitarist, soothe his unease.
 Give the tired bassist a break.

-Because a harmonious band, even playing the simplest tune, can move the world more than a chaotic band screaming the most magnificent slogans.
+Because a harmonious band, even playing the simplest tune, can move the world more than a chaotic band screaming the most extravagant slogans.

 Part Three: Taming the Beast – From Inner War to Inner Peace